 An instant access account created exclusively to reward our Nationwide main current account customers.

 Created to reward our Nationwide main current account holders with a higher interest rate

-As long as you meet our eligibility criteria, you can open your account with a minimum of £1,000 at any Nationwide branch, and manage your account in branch or online
+As long as you meet our eligibility criteria, you can open your account with as little as £1 at any Nationwide branch, and manage your account in branch or online

 You can withdraw and pay in money as often as you like up to a maximum balance of £5,000,000